-Sian Morse-Jones, Senior Consultant
+Sian Morse-Jones, Principal Consultant

-Sian is a Senior Consultant at CEP and a social research professional.
+Sian is a Principal Consultant at CEP and a social research professional.
 Sian has 10 years’ experience working in the environmental and sustainability field, contributing to and managing a range of projects with NGO, academia, government, and business.

 Much of Sian’s work has focused on improving understanding on the value of the natural environment to support better decision-making.
 Examples include: understanding how stakeholder decision-making processes are informed in managing and responding to climate and weather-related nexus shocks (flooding and heatwaves), cultural ecosystem services, building capacity on natural capital and ecosystem valuation and applying and developing tools to support assessment, advising business on approaches for valuing biodiversity risks, and exploring public preferences towards biodiversity conservation and water supply.